jeremylong/DependencyCheck/src/site/markdown/data/mirrornvd.md

    <li>See the <a href="https://github.com/stevespringett/nist-data-mirror/">Nist-Data-Mirror</a> project on github.</li>
  </ul>
 </li>
 <li>Configure the dependency-check clients to use the internal CVE urls.
-Note, all four URLs
+Note, both URLs
    must be specified (see the configuration for the specific dependency-check client used):
    <ul>
      <li>cveUrlModified</li>